VOLLEYBALL: The bigger cat prevails

 Piechowski said the Tigers changed up their defense in the first match and stifled Mankato East the rest of the game.

-In the next round, the Tigers will take on the Eden Prairie Eagles, the No. 4 seed in the section, at 7 p.m.
-Friday in Eden Prairie.
-The Eagles (18-10 overall) will be a greater challenge as their only losses have been against teams with 20 or more wins in the regular season.
+The Tigers moved on to the quarterfinals to face Eden Prairie Friday, after this issue of the Leader went to press.
+The Eagles were 18-10 going into the match and presented a tougher challenge as their only losses were against teams with 20 or more wins in the regular season.

+The winner plays in the quarterfinal at 7 p.m.
+Tuesday against the winner between No. 1 Shakopee and No. 8 Chaska.
+That match will be played on the high seed’s court.

-Despite the tough matchup, Hutchinson is ready to roll and focused on its goals.
+Despite the tough matchups ahead, Hutchinson was ready to roll following Wednesday’s victory, and it was focused on its goals for the postseason.